Stability of fibrations over one-dimensional bases: Examples

 \subsubsection{Corti's standard models in degree $2$}

 Let $\fD^{ter}=\fD^{bal}+\epsilon \delta_1$, where $0<\epsilon \ll 1$.
-Then we have the following result: \begin{theorem} Suppose $(F,H) \in M$ is $\fD^{ter}$-semistable.
-Then $F=H=0$ defines a threefold del Pezzo fibration $X\to \Delta$ of degree $2$ such that $X$ has terminal singularities and the central fiber $X_0$ is integral. \end{theorem} The proof is similar, but easier, compared to Theorem \ref{mainthm2} (the degree $1$ case of Theorem \ref{mainthm1}) with Step 2 of the proof of Theorem \ref{mainthm2} recovered from \cite[Section~4]{corti-annals}.
+Then we have the following result: \begin{theorem} Suppose $R=\cO_{C,p}$ is the local ring of a smooth curve over an algebraically closed field of characteristic not $2$.
+Suppose $(F,H) \in M$ is $\fD^{ter}$-semistable.
+Then $F=H=0$ defines a threefold del Pezzo fibration $X\to \Delta$ of degree $2$ such that $X$ has terminal singularities and the central fiber $X_0$ is integral. \end{theorem} The proof is similar, but easier, compared to Theorem \ref{mainthm2}, with a part of the proof following directly from \cite[Section~4]{corti-annals}.
 Therefore, we omit details.